jimrthy/frereth-common/README.md

 ## Usage

-lein install
+    boot pom jar install

-Although you probably don't want to actually use it.
+Then add ["com.frereth/common "0.0.1-SNAPSHOT"] to your dependencies.

-## Notes
+## TODO

-To measure up to its name, this really should be cross-platform.

-I'm not sure how realistic that would be for most of it.
+Still need to document the actual programmatic usage.

 ## License

-Copyright © 2014-2017 James Gatannah
+Copyright © 2014-2018 James Gatannah

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.